Robert-Zacchigna/MKVAudioSubsDefaulter/README.md

 > wanted to, but it would take a considerable amount of time to complete the search through all of them (if it were
 > really 1000 directories deep).

+### Multi-Processing

+The pool-size arg (`-plsz, --pool-size`) uses the built-in python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module and can be used to specify how big the processing pool should be.
+The bigger the pool, the faster media files will be processed.

+EX: `-plsz 2` creates a processing pool of 2

+> **NOTE:** Depending on your machine and size of your library, you should stay between 1-10 (Default: 1)

 ### Verbosity

 The default log level is `ERROR` but it can easily be changed using the `-v, --verbose` cli arg using the corresponding